10 Website Security Tips for Marketers

 Even if you're not tech-savvy, you can still protect your digital system and customer data.
 In fact, your organization's digital security depends on you more than you might think!
-Let's explore how marketers can prevent security issues in their daily digital work.
+Let's explore website security for marketers and how they can prevent issues in their daily digital work.

 1. Educate your team on security

 Don't play into the hands of hackers.
-According to Verizon’s 2023 Data Breach Investigations report, 74% of breaches involved the human element.
+According to Verizon’s 2024 Data Breach Investigations report, 68% of breaches involved the human element.
 That includes social engineering attacks, errors, or misuse.
-So, obviously, a well-informed team is the first line of defense against potential threats.
+So, obviously, a well-informed team is the first line of defense against potential threats to effectively secure your website.

 Organize training sessions regularly and share security news with your team members.
 When everyone understands the importance of strong passwords, handles customer data properly, and recognizes phishing attempts, your team acts as castle guards.
 They create a safer digital space for your organization and customers.